Top 10 App Builder Platforms for 2026: Build Without Code

 Free plan: Yes.
 Paid from: $21/mo.
 Pick it if your team designs first and wants the fastest bridge from Figma prototype to published native app.

-Free Plans Explained: What “Free” Usually Includes and Where It Stops
+Free Plans Explained: What “Free” Includes and Where It Stops

 Many of the best app builder platforms offer a “free” plan, which is an excellent way to learn the tool and build a prototype.
 However, it’s important to understand the typical limitations before you commit.